 Drake T. Land is a litigator practicing in multiple substantive areas.
-Drake represents employers in defense of employment-related and worker’s compensation and medical malpractice cases.
-Drake defends employers in state and federal courts and represents a variety of healthcare providers including hospitals, long term care facilities, physicians, nurses, nurse practitioners, clinics, and other healthcare providers in the defense of medical malpractice claims, and counsels business with litigation matters.
+Drake represents employers in defense of employment-related and worker’s compensation claims brought before state and federal courts and administrative agencies.
+Drake also represents a variety of healthcare providers in the defense of medical malpractice claims, and counsels business with litigation matters.

 Myths & Realities of GMO Labeling Initiatives, February, 2015

 - Fllowing the introduction of Genetically Modified Organisms (“GMOs”) into the food market in 1994, consumer groups and multiple legislative bodies have fought to restrict their sale and label GMOs differently than traditionally developed foods.
 This push to restrict the sale, or label, of GMOs is born of the fear that GMOs will have unforeseen consequences to human health and/or the environment.
 READ MORE

 Beyond the Office

 Drake and his wife, Amanda, are parents to two children.
 On weekends, the group can frequently be found enjoying the Zoo or the Children’s Museum.